|

 Hotels.

-Nowadays the number is about xxxx.
+Nowadays the number is about half that.
 All over 100 years old.

 The Catholic